dylan-losey/conventions/README.md

 <img src="https://latex.codecogs.com/svg.latex?J=\int{\|s^*-s(t)\|^2_Q&plus;\|z(t)\|^2_R~dt}" title="J=\int{\|s^*-s(t)\|^2_Q+\|z(t)\|^2_R~dt}" />
 </p>

-The human knows the right task s* and the correct weights Q and R.
+The human knows the right task s* and the correct weights *Q* and *R*.

 ### Feedback

-At the end of each task, we assume that the human reports their total cost J to the robot.
+At the end of each task, we assume that the human reports their total cost *J* to the robot.
-We also assume that neither the human nor robot change their convention **within** a task (i.e., during an episode).
+We also assume that neither the human nor robot change their convention **during** a task (i.e., within an episode).

 ## Mutual Adaptation